The Magician's Elephant

 The Magician's Elephant is a children's novel by American author Kate DiCamillo.
 It was released on September 8, 2009, and illustrated by Yoko Tanaka.

 Synopsis

 Orphan Peter Augustus Duchene has one question for the fortuneteller: If his sister is still alive, how can he find her?
 The answer is unexpected: Follow the elephant.
 Unbelievable?
 Perhaps.
 But true.

 "Light & Night"

 As part of the book's promotion, Candlewick commissioned a song from the indie band Tally Hall and singer-songwriter Nellie McKay.
 The song, called "Light & Night", was included as a download code with copies of the book purchased at Walmart stores.
-In 2022, Needlejuice Records rereleased "Light & Night" on a vinyl single backed with "Turn The Lights Off", to accompany their reissue of Good & Evil.
+In 2022, Needlejuice Records rereleased "Light & Night" on the B-side of a vinyl single of "Turn The Lights Off", to accompany their reissue of Good & Evil.